Since the 1970s, economic inequality in the US has increased

 dramatically.
 And in particular, the rich have gotten a lot richer.

-Nearly everyone who writes about it says that economic inequality
+Nearly everyone who writes about the topic says that economic inequality

 should be decreased.

-I'm interested in this topic because I was one of the founders of
+I'm interested in this question because I was one of the founders of

 a company called Y Combinator that helps people start startups.